 From Bad to Worse

-A hundred years ago, 1918 finally saw the War come to an end just as a terrifying new enemy – the Spanish Flu – was taking catastrophic shape.
+Webpage: A hundred years ago, 1918 finally saw the War come to an end just as a terrifying new enemy – the Flu Pandemic – was taking catastrophic shape.

 The Hunt for Microbes